Last Updated on

 How to Overcome Driving Anxiety at Night

 Did you know that 40% of people over 40 feel uncomfortable driving at night?
 This can be caused by a number of different reasons including deteriorating eye health.
 It’s not as easy to see at night because there is less light and you need to deal with the glare from oncoming traffic.

 Know Where You’re Going

 I don’t go anywhere new without having the address programmed into my GPS.
 I don’t want to have to look for street signs or mess with a map while I’m driving.
-I prefer a GPS that gives me verbal directions so I can keep my eyes on the road at all times.
+And, I prefer a GPS that gives me verbal directions so I can keep my eyes on the road at all times.
 If you don’t have a GPS, look for an app for your smartphone that will do the same thing.

 Be Prepared for Emergencies

 Make sure that you have emergency supplies in your car in case of an accident or a breakdown.
 I recommend that you sign up for a site like AAA so you can have your vehicle towed and you can get to a safe location in case you need it.
 You’ll also want to be certain to have road flares, maps, a jack to change your tire and a car phone charger in your trunk.